Decastrino/201-opSystinubu/assignments/shell/readme.md

 Commands not yet implemented:

 1. pipe
-2. pipe
-3. command > file and file > command.
+2. command > file and file > command.